private-octopus/c4/doc/c4-design.md

 Bottom 25% | 20% | 52%
 Min | 12% | 25%
 <50% | 100% | 20%

-C4 will enter the "pig war" mode if both conditions are true: the CWND was reduced because of the delay test more than 3 times, and the CWND is lower than twice the maximum CWND observed since the last RTT.

 Our initial exit competition algorithm is simple.
 C4 will exit the "pig war" mode if the available bandwidth increases.